masterblaster1999/Nebula4X/docs/ARCHITECTURE.md

 - If `tons > 0`: treat `tons` as **remaining**.
 Each day, transfer what you can and decrement the remaining amount until it reaches zero (or the ship can't make further progress due to full/empty cargo).

+## Repeating order queues (prototype automation)

+Ships can optionally **repeat** their order queue once it becomes empty.

+- When enabled, the current queue is copied into a `repeat_template`.
+- Each day, if the ship's queue is empty, the simulation refills it from the template.

+This enables simple trade routes like:

+1. Load minerals at Colony A
+2. Travel to Colony B
+3. Unload minerals at Colony B
+4. Travel back to Colony A

+...and then automatically loop forever.

 ## Sensors

 - Ships provide sensors via `ShipDesign::sensor_range_mkm`.